1amchris/ssanto/README.md

 This should launch the server, launch the client and open an electron GUI.
 If not, check the command-line.
 Something might not work as expected; see [Troubleshooting](#troubleshooting).

+### Building the app

+Right now, the build pipeline is not completely automatic.
+Considering the [dependencies](#install-dependencies) have been installed, you may follow this procedure:

+- Run `npm run build:react` to build the client.
+- Edit the `electron.js` file to enable the production variables.
+You simply need to toggle `IS_IN_PRODUCTION` to `true`.
+- Run `npm run build:electron` to build the electron executable.
+- Once it is built, you need to uncompress the pre-package python executable with the dependencies into the folder `./release/Ssanto-win32-x64/resources/app`.
+- You now have your new build in the folder `./release/Ssanto-win32-x64`, you can compress it and release it.

 ### Troubleshooting

 If something doesn't work as expected, here are a couple ideas